K1rbiz/Capstone-Project/README.md

 - Clear all books per status with a single button.
 - Clear individual book entries.
 - Repository Pattern for clean architecture and maintainability.
+- Connectivity that shows an error when trying to add books via ISBN lookup when not connected to internet.

 ## Technologies Used
 - Frontend: .NET MAUI, Blazor, HTML, CSS